 10 Quick Declutter Projects

-- Bathroom cupboard – our bathroom cupboards are full of stuff that NEEDS to go.
+Our bathroom cupboards are full of stuff that NEEDS to go.
 Ancient toiletries and mouldy bath toys are a health hazard.
 Use this list to quickly ditch stuff.

-- Food cupboard – we’re all horribly guilty of wasting food.
+We’re all horribly guilty of wasting food.
 But if you create space by chucking out expired stuff and donating unopened stuff you’ll never eat to a food bank, you’ll find it easier to stop buying so much.
 Strangely, the more we hoard, the more we buy!

-- Mugs, cups & glasses – get all those unloved ones to the charity shop.
+Get all those unloved ones to the charity shop.
 Keep enough for the family and small scale entertaining.
 Remember you can always borrow stuff for parties!

-- Make up bag – come on now!
+Come on now!
 Be honest!
 How long have you had some of the stuff in there?
 If it’s over a year it probably needs to go.
 And over two definitely.

-- Pens, pencils & crayons – how is it possible to have thousands and never find one when you need one?
+How is it possible to have thousands and never find one when you need one?
 Have an “amnesty box” for a week and get the whole family to fill with any they find round the house.
 At the end of the week, chuck those that don’t work and donate surplus to a playgroup, school or youth group.

-- Bed linen – do your homework and find out where you can take textiles for recycling.
+Do your homework and find out where you can take textiles for recycling.
 Schools and playgroups and even your local theatre group may be able to reuse them.

-So there you go.
 10 truly easy quick declutter projects you WILL be successful at in less than 30 minutes a week.